 Sometimes referred to as a longevity annuity, a deferred income annuity is a plan that you start and fund, and then allow it to grow through the accumulated investment income.
 In this way, they work similar to retirement plans, except that you generally make the investment in a lump sum, rather than through annual contributions.

 The term of the deferral is completely up to you.
 You can invest money in the plan, and begin receiving income payments as little as a year later.
 Or, you can invest in the plan, and begin taking income payments when you retire in 20 or 30 years.
 Once you begin receiving your income payments, they can be set up as a guarantee lifetime income.

-The specific investment terms can be provided through annuity quotes.
-But they generally come with a fixed rate of interest, that may be guaranteed by the insurance company for as long as 10 years.
-At the end of that term, there will be a reset – which could occur as often as annually – that will establish a new rate of interest, based on then-prevailing market factors.
+The specific investment terms can vary, but they generally come with a fixed rate of interest that is guaranteed by the insurance company for as long as 10 years.
+At the end of that term, there will be a reset – which could occur as often as annually – that will establish a new rate of interest based on then-prevailing market factors.